HOL-Theorem-Prover/HOL/doc/kananaskis-10.release.md

 New features:
 -------------

-* Our *TUTORIAL*, *LOGIC* and *DESCRIPTION* manuals are now available in Italian translations.
+* Our *TUTORIAL* and *LOGIC* manuals are now available in Italian translations.
+Work on the *DESCRIPTION* manual is also far advanced.
 Many, many thanks to Domenico Masini for doing this work.

 * The abbreviation tactics (`Q.ABBREV_TAC` and others) now handle abstractions as abbreviations better.
 In particular, if one sets up an abstraction as an abbreviation (*e.g.*, ``Q.ABBREV_TAC `f = (λn.
 2 * n + 10)` ``), then the simplifier will find and replace instances not just of the abstraction itself (the old behaviour), but also instances of applications of the abstraction to arguments.
 For example, given the abbreviation for `f` above, the simplifier would turn a goal such as `2 * (z + 1) + 10 < 100` into `f (z + 1) < 100`.